 Halter carved his image in linoleum flooring over a period of a month.
-Warren Editions will produce a number of editions each in a particular colour – referencing colours used on the money.
-Currently in existence are editions in blue, pink, green and grey.
-The title, Domboremari, is Shona and means ‘the money rocks’ (the rocks found on the money).
+Warren Editions has published a total of six editions each in a particular colour – referencing colours used on the bank notes.
+The title, Domboremari, is Shona and means ‘the money rocks’.